medialab/minet/docs/cli.md

                                 `canonical_url`, `title`, `description`,
                                 `content`, `comments`, `author`, `categories`,
                                 `tags`, `date` and `sitename`.
-  --factory                     Whether crawl target is a crawler factory
-                                function.
   --folder-strategy FOLDER_STRATEGY
                                 Name of the strategy to be used to dispatch the retrieved files into folders to alleviate issues